DremOSDeveloperTeam/DremOS/README.md

 ### Update Notes

-Since DremOS 0.5.0 is the first version of DremOS to be based on Linux Mint, this version won't be as feature rich.
+Since DremOS 0.5.0 is the first version of DremOS to be a repo, this version won't be as feature rich.
 We will try to get more features on later updates.

-!
-DremOS uses XFCE4 as a Window Manager/Desktop

 +Steam